Bergen – Kirkenes – Trondheim

 Voyage overview

-The same Norwegian coastal cruise experience as the 12-day Coastal Express, except that you get to disembark a day earlier in Trondheim.
-This opens up a number of options, including convenient flight times home and extra time exploring Trondheim and its highlights.
-Another popular idea is to book the exceptionally scenic Dovre Railway down to Oslo.
+Experience the same Norwegian coastal cruise as the 12-day Coastal Express, disembarking a day earlier in Trondheim.
+Enjoy convenient flights, extra time to explore Trondheim, or a scenic journey on the Dovre Railway to Oslo.

 • Discover all the main sights of our Norway scenic route with almost all 34 ports visited twice, first northbound and then southbound